 Leipziger Allerlei is a German Vegetable recipe that makes a delicious side dish.
 This German recipe is an original recipe from the German city Leipzig that you will love.

-The photo shows the recipe with shrimps though.
+The photo below shows the recipe with shrimps.
 I like this recipe because it has this variety of vegetables and that’s why it is a great side dish for any meat dishes with a gravy or not.
 Happy Cooking!

 1 small cauliflower